SASB: CG-MR-130a.1, CG-EC-410a.2; FB-FR-110b.1

 • Stationary fuels

-Electricity is the biggest contributor to our operational emissions, accounting for nearly 100% of our Scope 2 emissions and approximately 47% of our overall operational emissions in 2021.
-To achieve our overall goal of zero emissions across global operations by 2040, we aspire to power 50% of our global operations with renewable sources of energy by 2025 and 100% by 2035.
-In 2021, an estimated 46% of our global electricity needs were supplied by renewable sources.5 Walmart directly procured an estimated 28% of our global electricity needs through Renewable Energy contracts in 2021.6
+Electricity accounts for 100% of our Scope 2 emissions and ~46% of our overall 2022 operational emissions.
+To achieve our goal of zero emissions across global operations by 2040, we aspire to power 50% of our global operations with renewable sources of energy by 2025 and 100% by 2035.

-We also participate in and support coalitions like the Clean Energy Buyers Association (formerly REBA), RE100, and others to help shape energy policies and advance cost-effective sustainable options in the regions where we operate.
+• Policy advocacy: We participate in and support coalitions like the Clean Energy Buyers Association, RE100ZEROgrid and others to help shape renewable energy policies and advance cost-effective sustainable options in the regions where we operate (see below for more information on coalitions and read the Engagement in Public Policy brief for a broader view of our policy work).

 Walmart’s Inaugural Green Bond and Green Financing Framework

-In September 2021, Walmart issued a $2 billion, 10-year green bond, the first under our Green Financing Framework.
-The Framework outlines the types of sustainable financing Walmart can issue and the uses to which proceeds may be put with eligible spend categories including renewable energy, high-performance buildings, sustainable transport, zero waste and circular economy, water stewardship and habitat restoration and conservation.
+In September 2023, Walmart fully allocated the $2 billion, 10-year green bond we issued in September 2021.
+The Bond Prospectus outlines the types of sustainable financing Walmart can issue and eligible spend categories to which proceeds may be allocated, including renewable energy, high-performance buildings, sustainable transport, zero waste and circular economy, water stewardship, and habitat restoration and conservation.

-When published, reporting on the allocation and impact of bond proceeds can be found on our Investor Relations site for ESG Investors.
+Additional reporting on the allocation and impact of bond proceeds can be found on our Investor Relations site.

-Our energy efficiency strategy includes both new facility design and construction and retrofitting existing facilities:
+Our energy efficiency strategy includes evaluation and optimization of industrial systems, energy management, facility retrofits, and new facility design and construction for our retail and non-retail locations.
+For example:

 • As our existing buildings and equipment age, we aim to replace or upgrade older equipment with the latest in high-efficiency technology.